 \subsection{Lemmas for Bias-variance Trade-off}

-Next, we present our key lemmas regarding the optimal choice of \(\lambda\) under the given polynomial decay eigenvalue spectrum.
+We next present key lemmas for the optimal choice of \(\lambda\) under the polynomial eigenvalue decay condition.
 Under Assumption~\labelcref{Assumption; eigenvalue decay}, we define the effective dimension \(\db(\lambda) = \inf \{j \mid \mu_j < \lambda \}\), and the following inequality